 Your first step is to ensure that you are adequately protected.
-Don full protective clothing, including:
+Don full protective clothing before you start.

-Step 2 – Spotting and Spraying the Nest
+Step 2 - Spot and Spray the Nest

 The best time to approach a bee nest is during the later hours of the evening, since they are inactive at that time.
 Carry a flashlight, but cover the bulb with red glaze since bees and wasps can not see red light.